muskanirfan12/TravelBotix/TravelBotix/README.md

 - **Articles:** Stay informed and entertained with our engaging travel articles.

 ## Cutting-Edge Technology
-TraveBotix✈ leverages the latest in web development technologies:
+TravelBotix✈ leverages the latest in web development technologies:

 - **HTML:** Provides the structure and foundation for seamless navigation.
 - **CSS:** Enhances the visual appeal with stylish layouts and responsive design.
-- **JavaScript:** Powers interactive elements for a dynamic user experience. users.
+- **JavaScript:** Powers interactive elements for a dynamic user experience.